dinhomathias/Amc/Types-of-Handlers.md

 [https://t.me/roolsbot?start=Hello_World!](https://t.me/roolsbot?start=Hello_World!)

 Clicking this link will open your Telegram Client and show a big START button.
-When it is pressed, the URL parameters "Hello World!" will be passed on to the `args` of your /start callback.
+When it is pressed, the URL parameters "Hello_World!" will be passed on to the `args` of your /start callback.

+Note that since telegram doesn't support spaces in deep linking parameters, you will have to manually split the single `Hello_World` argument, into `["Hello", "World!"]` (using `args[0].split('_')` for example)

 ## Pattern matching: The RegexHandler